 Carriage Drive & Lauppe Lane Safe Schools Corridor Plan

-This project began in March 2019, and public engagement is underway.
+This project began in March 2019, and alternative solution development is underway.
 The first open house was hosted September 24, 2019, followed by multiple outreach efforts at the nearby schools (see below for details).
 An online survey was available (closed on New Year’s 2020) to the public for those who did not have a chance to attend an event.
 Check back for more information about the project!

 Opportunities to Learn More about the Plan and to Provide Input